younesvalibeigi/Hybrid-Cardiac-Model/README.md

 ## Overview

-We are pleased to introduce a software package for a hybrid system that integrates real-time 2D cardiac simulations—built using the WebGL-based Abubu.js library—with living cardiac monolayers through a fully optical interface.
+We present a software package designed for a hybrid experimental-computational system that integrates real-time 2D cardiac simulations—implemented using the WebGL-based Abubu.js library—with living cardiac monolayers via a fully optical interface.
+This documentation provides a comprehensive, step-by-step guide intended for users with limited coding experience, detailing the functionality and execution of each component within the hybrid system.

 ![image](https://user-images.githubusercontent.com/54210190/147422781-7e663cee-ce4e-4a3a-bb87-ffe2b6e7ce45.png)